Scientists detect earthquake swarm at Hawaii volcano

 The observatory changed its volcano alert level to watch from advisory, meaning Kilauea is showing heightened or escalating unrest with more potential for an eruption.

 Kilauea is one of the world’s most active volcanoes, having erupted 34 times since 1952.

+In 2018, about 700 homes were destroyed when lava surged through volcanic vents in a residential neighborhood during the final year of an eruption that lasted more than three decades.

 Kilauea is about 200 miles south of Honolulu, on the Big Island of Hawaii.